lluismather/dash-template/README.md

 ### Styling
 - Tailwind is used for styling.
 To set up for compiling css run `npm install` in the root directory
-- To compile css run `npm run build` in the root directory
+- To compile css run `npm run build` or `npm run watch` in the root directory

 ### Auth
 - Auth is handled in the `auth_provider.py` file.
 This is where you can add your own auth logic